sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/rules/index.md

 ## Other Rules

-While IdentityNow shares some common functionality with other SailPoint products like IdentityIQ, the same rules are not necessarily supported, nor do they necessarily execute the same way.
+While IDN shares some common functionality with other SailPoint products like IIQ, the same rules are not necessarily supported, nor do they necessarily execute the same way.
 SailPoint recommends that you become familiar with which rules execute with which products, as well as the nuances in their execution contexts.
-IdentityNow considers any other rules not mentioned in the Cloud-Executed Rules or Connector-Executed Rules sections to be unsupported.
+IDN considers any other rules not mentioned in the Cloud-Executed Rules or Connector-Executed Rules sections to be unsupported.

 ## Deprecated Rules

-The following rules have been deprecated in IdentityNow.
+The following rules have been deprecated in IDN.
 SailPoint recommends using supported product functionality instead of these rules:

 - **Certification Exclusion Rules** - Use configurable certification campaign filters instead.
 - **Identity Selector Rules** - Use role standard assignment criteria instead.